 - Your field sobriety tests

 - The video must start when blue lights are activated

 - Video at the detention center showing the entire breath test procedure.

-South Carolina DUI Law is some of the most complex and difficult areas of criminal law in South Carolina.
-It’s the intersection between the US Constitution, South Carolina Constitution, Statute, State Regulations, and county procedures.
+South Carolina DUI Law is one of the most complex and difficult areas of criminal law in South Carolina.
+It’s the intersection between the US Constitution, South Carolina Constitution, statutes, state regulations, and county procedures.
 John Crangle is experienced in challenging DUI arrests and charges.